 The following is a summary of recent accounting pronouncements that are relevant to the Company:

-In February 2016, the FASB issued accounting standards update (ASU) No. 2016-02, Leases (Topic 842) intended to increase transparency and comparability among companies by requiring most leases to be included on the balance sheet and by expanding disclosure requirements.
+In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) intended to increase transparency and comparability among companies by requiring most leases to be included on the balance sheet and by expanding disclosure requirements.
 This is effective for public business entities for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early application is permitted for all public business entities and all nonpublic business entities upon issuance.
 The Company is currently evaluating the impact that this new guidance may have on its consolidated results of operations, cash flows, financial position and disclosures.